UH-CI/reproducibility-workshop-git-jupyter/git_lessons/git_trouble.md

 Using the 'git_workshop' repository from previous lessons:

-1. Open 00_analysis.Rmd in Atom and insert a new line: "part one"
+1. Open 00_analysis.py in a text editor and insert a new line: "part one"
 1. On the terminal, Save, stage, and commit the file with commit messge "added part one"
-1. In Atom, add a new line in 00_analysis.Rmd: "part two"
+1. In a text editor, add a new line in 00_analysis.py: "part two"
 1. Save and stage the file.
 1. Amend the commit as described above.
 1. Push the commit.